Sam Frost (actress): 2017–present: Hells Kitchen Australia and Home and Away

 Frost joined the cast of Hell's Kitchen Australia on Channel 7 as a contestant, alongside fellow reality television stars, actors and sports personalities.
 The show aired throughout August and September 2017.
 Frost lasted up until the final week when she was eliminated by host and chef Marco Pierre White, after leaving the meat station unattended allowing a batch of lamb rumps to overcook.

 That same year, Frost joined the main cast of Australian soap opera Home and Away as Jasmine Delaney.
 She made her debut during the season finale broadcast on 18 December 2017.
-The show which first screened in 1987 is ranked within the top 10 most watched Australian local television shows.
+The soap, which first screened in 1988, is ranked within the top 10 most watched Australian local television shows.
 Her character was described by Channel 7 as a spirited Aussie girl with a big heart and a dark past.
 When Frost auditioned for the role she had no prior acting experience, which led to some criticism as trained professionals were snubbed, however, Frost was defended by other Home and Away actors and crew.
 Julie McGauran, the Seven Network head of drama, also stood up for Frost's casting in the role.
 For her portrayal of Jasmine, Frost received a nomination for the Logie Award for Most Popular New Talent in May 2018.

 Frost was announced as the ambassador for Everest Race Day in its second year of running.
 The race which debuted on Australian turf in 2017 is run on the second Saturday of October and is the richest turf race in the world with prize money of $15 million.
 While Frost was attending the race event, a gelding from Grafton won The Everest and took home $6 million of prize money.
 The day was one of the largest the Australian Turf Club has seen reaching its capacity of 40,000 guests.
 The gates of the Australian Turf Club had to be shut after midday due to the massive attendance.